ruffiem/paw/README.md

 # paw
-the automatic local address generator for Pow
+The automatic local address generator for Pow

+# how to use

+To create a local address, run
+$ paw -u [port] -a [address]

+To remove a local address, run
+$ paw -r [address]